Fedihosting-Foundation-Forks/fep/fep/0f2a/fep-0f2a-test-case.md

 ## Issues List

-* Are log events worth including in this format, for now? is there a better place to put "optional" test behavior and notifications/outputs?\
+* Add a test vector with signed IdentityProof that verifies using current DI spec and dummy private key